-The Study Abroad Office (SAO) will complete annual and ongoing assessments of all programs with the goal of enhancing their success, and ensuring that programs support strategic goals.
-We will be happy to work with faculty directors and corresponding academic units to make program improvements and address any issues; however, the SAO reserves the right to cancel programs should it determine that high quality programming cannot be maintained, or that strategic goals for effective program delivery are either not being met, or could be met better by a different program.
+The Study Abroad Office (SA) will complete annual and ongoing assessments of all programs with the goal of enhancing their success, and ensuring that programs support strategic goals.
+We will be happy to work with faculty directors and corresponding academic units to make program improvements and address any issues; however, the SA reserves the right to cancel programs should it determine that high quality programming cannot be maintained, or that strategic goals for effective program delivery are either not being met, or could be met better by a different program.

 - events at the study abroad site(s) indicate that the security of students cannot be reasonably protected